brad-allen/mistyskills/c#/helloMisty/ReadMe.txt

 -----------------------------------------------
 DEVICE MANAGER

-Going to \\<MistyIp>:8080 will give you the device manager (you'll need to log in - your passwoprd should be on the bottom of your Misty) where you can manage the device a little more directly.
+Going to \\<MistyIp>:8080 will give you the device manager (you'll need to log in - your passwopd should be on the bottom of your Misty) where you can manage the device a little more directly.
 Be careful if you are here as you can uninstall Misty!
 	* To use some of the features in the device manager (like performance tracing and app management) you need to reload the page and log in again at the ethernet cable's IP (not wifi).
 You can find that on the device manager's Connectivity -> Network Tab, look for the USB to Ethernet IP.